What is generalised vulvodynia?

 - Sexual intercourse may be unpleasant, difficult or impossible due to discomfort

-- Associated stress-related and chronic pain conditions such as headaches, face, tongue amd mouth pain, fibromyalgia, irritable bowel syndrome, painful bladder syndrome, bloating, fatigue, sleep problems and eating disorders.
+- Associated stress-related and chronic pain conditions such as headaches, face, tongue and mouth pain (burning mouth syndrome), fibromyalgia, irritable bowel syndrome, painful bladder syndrome, bloating, fatigue, sleep problems and eating disorders.